Plant-based eating made easy with simple substitutions and practical tips for shopping, cooking, eating out, and traveling

 Virtually every dish can be made plant-based, including most comfort classics.
 See our Recipes section for inspiration, but also feel free to experiment in the kitchen on your own.

 Get adventurous in the kitchen.

 There are so many new flavors, textures and colors to be discovered in plant-based cooking that even those who don’t typically enjoy cooking often find themselves becoming amateur chefs.
 All of the techniques used to cook animal products equally apply to plant-based cooking, including barbeque, charring, etc. Take a look at our Recipes section to get you started, but also look around online to find innovative ways to create tasty new plant-based dishes.

 Don’t forget to season and garnish.

-Make your plant-based meals just as flavorful as you would make your old favourites using seasonings, tastes and textures you’re already used to.
+Make your plant-based meals just as flavorful as you would make your old favorites using seasonings, tastes and textures you’re already used to.
 Animal foods like meat and fish are often just a vehicle for flavor; the same spices and herbs and cooking methods can make plant-based eating just as flavorful.

 Remember that you don’t have to make everything from scratch.

 Although some people prefer to make all of their meals from the ground up, most people don’t have the time.
-The good news is that there are plenty of premade sauces and dressings that can allow you to be creative in the kitchen while still saving you time.
+The good news is that there are plenty of pre-made sauces and dressings that can allow you to be creative in the kitchen while still saving you time.